YeoJongHan/CTF_WriteUps/NYPInfosec_Dec_2021/Pwn/Descript0r 0verfl0w/README.md

 We are given a copy of the binary `Descript0r` to help us in the challenge.

-I only managed to solve this challenge locally after the CTF ended, so I couldn't get the flag.
+_Disclaimer: I only managed to solve this challenge locally after the CTF ended, so I couldn't get the flag._
 ## The Challenge

 This is related to the first pwn challenge `Meet Greet0r`.